demisto/content/Packs/FortiSandbox/Integrations/FortiSandboxv2/README.md

 ### fortisandbox-submission-file-upload

 ***
-Scheduled command, upload any file type to be sandboxed.
+Scheduled command to upload any file type to be sandboxed.
 The system swiftly identifies and mitigates threats in files.

 #### Base Command